ApeCommerce/ape-dev/README.md

 ## Development

-Get a shell from Node.js container:
+Get a shell from `node` service container:

 ```
 docker compose exec node bash
 ```

-The `node` service is configured to mount Ape Framework repositories into its container's working directory:
+The Node.js service is configured to mount Ape Framework repositories into its container's working directory:

 | Repository                                                        | Local directory    | Container directory        |
 | ----------------------------------------------------------------- | ------------------ | -------------------------- |